Guildhall Young Artists Residency Dubai 2026

 A Journey Through Debussy’s Preludes 2: Julian Jacobson

-Today’s post is the second in a series written by concert pianist and piano professor Julian Jacobson, who is ‘journeying’ through Debussy’s two books of Preludes in preparation for his concert on Thursday June 6th, 7.30 pm, at the 1901 Arts Club in London (pictured in the featured image at the top of this post)….
+Today’s post is the second in a series written by concert pianist and piano professor Julian Jacobson, who is ‘journeying’ through Debussy’s two books of Preludes in preparation for his concert on Thursday June 6th 2024 at 7.30 pm, at the 1901 Arts Club in London (pictured in the featured image at the top of…

 A Journey Through Debussy’s Preludes: Julian Jacobson

 I enjoy hosting articles written by friends and colleagues on this blog.
-Pianist and piano professor Julian Jacobson is no stranger to my website.
-You can read the very popular 2022 series he wrote documenting his Beethoven sonata marathon, here.
-Today’s new series pays homage to Debussy; Julian will be performing the French composer’s complete…
+Pianist and piano professor Julian Jacobson is no stranger to my website, and you can read the very popular 2022 series he wrote documenting his Beethoven sonata marathon, here.
+Today’s new series pays homage to Debussy; Julian will be performing the French composer’s…

 On preparing for a Beethoven marathon – Finale: Julian Jacobson

-As many will know, pianist and piano professor Julian Jacobson has been writing a splendid and very popular guest post series for this blog, focusing on his recent Beethoven marathon where he performed all 32 of Beethoven’s piano sonatas in one day – both in London and in Uruguay.
-This final article is the postlude….
+Pianist and piano professor Julian Jacobson has been writing a splendid and very popular guest post series for this blog.
+He is focusing on a recent Beethoven marathon where he performed all 32 of Beethoven’s piano sonatas in one day – both in London and in Uruguay.
+This final article is the postlude.
+Here, he…

 Vanessa Latarche in conversation with Melanie Spanswick